redcurry/git_tutorial/tutorial.md

 We don't even have to paste the entire number, just enough for them to be unique.

-**
-Skip this if short on time

-If we want to know the differences between every commit we've ever made, we give the option -p to git log:

-    git log -p

-This gives us the commit message, followed by what changed from the previous commit.
-Warning, if you have a long history with lots of changes, you'll have a lot of output.
-Quit the log by typing in 'q'.
-More often, you just want to know the history between the last few commits (like we did above), to do this you can send in an option to log with a number:

-    git log -3

-This will output the last 3 commit messages; you can combine options, of course (-p -3) There are a lot of other options to git log, like ways of changing the log output format, showing various levels of detail of a commit, and even drawing a graph showing your branch and merge history (which we'll talk about later).
-**

-One useful option to git log is --relative-date, which instead of giving you the date/time in which a commit was done, it shows you the date/time relative to now (this is great if you have poor mental math like me):

-    git log --relative-date

-Another option is --since, which tells git to display the history only after a specific date (absolute or relative); for example

-    git log --since="50 minutes ago"

 Screwing up a file
 ------------------